Growing cut flowers for the vase

 Alstoemeria (even the short-stemmed varieties) come in various exciting colours these days and can last for weeks in a vase.

 Typically, we view indigenous flowers as wild and unsuitable.
-There are, however, some wonderful long-lasting species: Strelitzia reginae, Agapanthus, Clivia, Kniphofia, Gerbera, Leucospermum, Protea, Zantedeschia, Plumbago.
+There are, however, some wonderful long-lasting species: Strelitzia reginae, Agapanthus, Clivia, Kniphofia, Gerbera, Leucospermum, Protea, Zantedeschia, and Plumbago.

-Some more flowering plants suitable for the vase you won’t necessarily think of: Fuchsia, Leucanthemum, Citrus tree flowers, Bougainvillea, Salvia leucantha, Dianthus ‘Jolt’.
+Some more flowering plants are suitable for the vase you won’t necessarily think of: Fuchsia, Leucanthemum, Citrus tree flowers, Bougainvillea, Salvia leucantha, Dianthus ‘Jolt’.

 Annuals: